-JAF (Just Another Flow) is a production-grade streaming data processing system for JSON/JSONL data.
+JAF (Just Another Flow) is a streaming data processing system for JSON/JSONL data.
 It implements boolean algebra over nested JSON structures with lazy evaluation, composable operations, and a fluent API.
-JAF is the full-featured, battle-tested implementation of the concepts explored in dotsuite.
+JAF is the production version of the concepts I explored in dotsuite.

 The Relationship to Dotsuite

 JAF implements the highest level of dotsuite’s architecture: boolean algebra over collections of nested documents.
-Where dotsuite teaches the concepts through isolated, simple tools, JAF combines them into a unified streaming framework optimized for production workloads.
+Where dotsuite teaches the concepts through isolated simple tools, JAF combines them into a unified streaming framework.

 The Boolean Algebra Branch